 Do you want to better understand the underlying mechanisms of life?
-Would you like to know more about how you can use biology and mathematics to gain deeper insight into the evolution of animals and plants, the development of diseases and possibly the development of new therapies?
+Would you like to know more about how you can use biology and mathematics to gain deeper insight into the evolution of animals, the development of diseases and possibly the development of new therapies?
 Then Systems Biology is the right programme for you!

 This programme will give you the knowledge and practical skills necessary to unravel the complexity of these systems and use it for academic, industrial and societal progress.
 After you’ve graduated, your ability to unify life sciences and mathematics will make you a great candidate for a career in medical research, drug development and biotechnology.